httpwg/http-extensions/draft-ietf-httpbis-priority.md

 PRIORITY_UPDATE frames are sent by clients on the control stream, allowing them to be sent independent from the stream that carries the response.
-This means they can be used to reprioritize a response or a push stream; or signal the initial priority of a response instead of the Priority header.
+This means they can be used to reprioritize a response or a push stream; or signal the initial priority of a response instead of the Priority header field.

 A PRIORITY_UPDATE frame communicates a complete set of all parameters in the Priority Field Value field.
 Omitting a parameter is a signal to use the